Preset Lua extension

 -- Reassign the control to different controlSet and pot

-Moves given control to a preset slot on the current page.
-The control set and pot are are assigned accordingly and the control is made visible.
+Moves the given control to a preset slot on the current page.
+The control set and potentiometer values are assigned accordingly, and the control is made visible.

 # Example script